 A fundamental reason for not using a single plug type is that there are two very different mains voltages used in the world.
 Europe uses a nominal 230V, and America is a nominal 120V.
 The ability to be able to connect a 120V plug into a universal socket connected to a 230V supply is non-compliant with IEC 60884-1, and could cause the connected appliance to overheat or even catch fire.

-Standard US mains sockets have a neutral aperture, which is wider than the line aperture to ensure the correct insertion of two-pin plugs.
+Standard US mains sockets have a neutral aperture, which is wider than the live aperture to ensure the correct insertion of two-pin plugs.
 As there is no earth pin to establish correct polarity in a two-pin US plug, a wider neutral blade is used for polarity sensitive applications.
-In universal sockets both line and neutral apertures will usually accept the neutral blade.
+In universal sockets both live and neutral apertures will usually accept the neutral blade.

 Un-earthed and potentially dangerous German Schuko plugs use a side contact in a recessed socket for earthing, while the French plug uses an earth pin projecting from the face of the socket.
 Clearly, neither of these contacts exist in a universal socket (the presence of either would prevent other plugs being used) so, although the universal socket will accept both French and German plugs, neither will be earthed!
 In the event of a fault this is also a potentially lethal situation.

-The increasing awareness of universal sockets by travellers abroad, plus un-informed articles in the media about the ‘panacea’ of the universal socket, is causing issues for responsible electrical businesses.
-For over 27 years, a British-based company has been manufacturing soft-wiring power modules and cable management solutions, for the international commercial office industry, and in all that time it has populated modules with country specific, properly certified sockets.
+The increasing awareness of universal sockets among travelers abroad, along with misleading articles in the media praising the universal socket as a one-size-fits-all solution for electrical needs, is causing difficulties for responsible electrical companies.
+For over 27 years, OE has been a trusted manufacturer of reliable soft-wiring power modules and cable management solutions for the international commercial office industry.
+Throughout this time, we have consistently equipped our modules with sockets that are certified for specific countries.

-With representatives on UK, Australian and International Standards Committees, this UK company has had no option other than to counter all requests for universal sockets with an explanation of the issues, and offer alternative solutions with either compliant sockets or, where the outlets are for charging handheld devices, to use TUF (USB) Chargers, which inevitably are more expensive.
+With representatives on various UK, Australian, and International Standards Committees, OE has been obliged to respond to requests for universal sockets by providing an explanation of the associated concerns.
+In such cases, we propose alternative solutions, such as the utilization of compliant sockets or, in scenarios involving the charging of handheld devices, the implementation of TUF (USB) Chargers, which inevitably carry a higher price.

-As a UK manufacturer and supporter of ‘Made in Britain’, with a customer base extending across the globe, the British firm mentioned has always been proud of its reputation of being able to say ‘Yes’ and provide a compliant solution for any customer requirement – but increasingly it is having to say ‘No’ to some clients simply because they ‘believe’ that there is a universal power solution.
+As a UK manufacturer and supporter of ‘Made in Britain’, with a customer base extending across the globe, OE has always been proud of its reputation of being able to say ‘Yes’ and provide a compliant solution for any customer requirement – but increasingly it is having to say ‘No’ to some clients simply because they ‘believe’ that there is a universal power solution.

-In conclusion: The Plugs and Sockets, etc. (Safety) Regulations 1994 control the selling of mains sockets in the UK.
-Universal sockets do not meet the requirements specified, and it is therefore not legal to supply them in the UK.
-Despite the efforts of Trading Standards there are still some unscrupulous or ignorant suppliers offering them for sale.
-Electrical contractors and installers should be vigilant in ensuring that they do not comply with requests to install these dangerous fittings.
+The Plugs and Sockets, etc. (Safety) Regulations 1994 regulate the sale of mains sockets in the UK.
+Universal sockets don’t meet the specified requirements and are illegal to supply in the UK.
+Some suppliers continue to sell them despite Trading Standards’ efforts.
+Electrical contractors and installers must be vigilant and refuse to install these hazardous fittings.

 Further information: